ChienChienChien/Material_Forecasting_System/README.md

 ## Outcomes

-The system is live and runs daily, transforming raw material management from a periodic manual process into a decision workflow based on daily data refreshes, rolling forecasts, and exception alerts.
+The system is live and runs daily, transforming raw-material management from a periodic manual process into a decision workflow based on daily data refreshes, rolling forecasts, and exception alerts.

 ### Identify Stockout Risks with Tiered Alerts